OTDA Home Programs & Services Housing and Support Services (HSS) Frequently Asked Questions

 13. Must rent levels be maintained at the local shelter allowance maximum?
 Can operating budgets show annual increases in HHAP public assistance rental income?

-Unless you have committed supplemental funding sources (i.e., per diem reimbursement, Section 8, SHP), rents must be maintained at the public assistance shelter allowance or 30% of adjusted gross income.
-In as much as we do not want to penalize providers who are successful in assisting residents gain employment, on a case-by-case basis, HHAC will entertain reviewing the rental structure.
-Our primary concern is that rents remain affordable for formerly homeless households.
+Unless you have committed supplemental funding sources (i.e., per diem reimbursement, ESSHI, Section 8, SHP), rents must be maintained at the public assistance shelter allowance or 30% of adjusted gross income or up to 40% of a tenant household's adjusted gross income if both heat and electric utilities are provided and included in the rent.
+In as much as HHAC does not want to penalize providers who are successful in assisting residents gain employment, on a case-by-case basis, HHAC will entertain reviewing the rental structure.
+HHAC’s primary concern is that rents remain affordable for formerly homeless households.
 If your operating budget is based solely on the public assistance shelter allowance, you should not project annual increases.

 14. What is considered to be an appropriate project size?

 There are no set standards regarding a minimum or maximum number of units to be developed.
-However, applicants are strongly encouraged to develop projects that can demonstrate economies of scale from both the development and operational perspectives.
+Proposed projects should be driven by the need for housing and capacity of the nonprofit provider.

 15. Can HHAP funds be used to provide renovations to an existing/operating homeless program?

 An existing homeless unit is one that is under contract to house the homeless.
 Additionally, if your corporate purpose is limited to providing services to the homeless, any units you manage are considered existing units.
 If a project has previously received HHAP funding, you should contact our office immediately to determine eligibility for additional funding.
-If a project never received HHAP funding, it may be eligible.
+If a project never received HHAP funding, it may be eligible, as preservation of units.
 You should note, however, HHAP's primary focus is on the development of NEW housing units.
 The amount of money available for the upgrade or preservation of existing units is limited.
-Such awards are categorized as an “other than project cost”.
-“Other than project costs” also include project reserves and start-up.
-The amount of HHAP funding that can be awarded for “other than project costs” is limited to 25% of the total HHAP allocation.
+Such awards are categorized as an “other than project cost” (OTPC).
+OTPC also include project reserves and start-up.
+The amount of HHAP funding that can be awarded for OTPC is limited to 25% of the total HHAP allocation.
 If you are proposing upgrading or preserving existing units, you must:

-Additionally, you should demonstrate that without HHAP funding the project is in jeopardy and the community would lose an existing homeless housing resource.
+Additionally, you should demonstrate that without HHAP funding the project is in jeopardy of closing and the community in danger of losing the existing homeless housing resource.

 16. Can the total cost of a project be funded by HHAP or is a match required?

-HHAP does not require a match; we have the ability to fund 100% of a project’s development cost.
-However, whenever possible HHAP encourages, but does not require, applicants to leverage funds from other sources.
+HHAP does not require a match; HHAP has the ability to fund 100% of a project's development cost, related to homeless housing.
+However, whenever possible HHAP encourages, but does not require, applicants to leverage funds from other resources.

 17. Is there a cap on the amount of HHAP funding that can be requested per site?
 Are there any limits in terms of the cost per unit?

-In order to promote geographic distribution and optimal use of available HHAP funds to address locally-identified housing needs, no single award shall be made in excess of $10 million in any given State fiscal year, and no single sponsoring organization shall receive a combined total of more than 25% of the funds available in any given State fiscal year for multiple projects, unless HHAC determines that it is in the best interest of the State to do so.
+In order to promote geographic distribution and optimal use of available HHAP funds to address locally-identified housing needs, no single award shall be made in excess of $15 million in any given State fiscal year (SFY), and no single sponsoring organization shall receive a combined total of more than 25% of the funds available in any given SFY for multiple projects, unless HHAC determines that it is in the best interest of the State to do so.
 It is HHAP's aim to fund quality projects at the lowest possible cost.
 The most competitive proposals are those that estimate the actual cost of the proposed project considering the market in that particular locality.
 HHAP has no predetermined limits on the amount of funding that will be awarded on a per unit basis.
-However, we do have guidelines that we employ.
-Our guidelines are based on many factors, including historical data, the type of construction, and regional considerations.
-You are advised to engage an architect who knows the local building market to arrive at a realistic construction cost estimate.
+However, HHAP does have guidelines that are employed.
+The guidelines are based on many factors, including historical data, the type of construction, and regional considerations.
+It is advised to engage an architect who knows the local building market to arrive at a realistic construction cost estimate.
 Sometimes there is a tendency on the part of applicants to underestimate the cost of construction.
 This does not give you a competitive edge.
-Also, if you overestimate the cost of the project, you are doing yourself a disservice.
-If you honestly estimate the cost of construction, you should come pretty close to our guidelines.
+Also, if the cost of the project is overestimated, you are doing yourself a disservice.

 18. Is it possible to begin a project using interim financing and/or a commercial loan and then apply to HHAC to pay off the existing debt and complete the project?